 Be sure to check the park website before visiting to monitor the status of the caves.
 They do close to protect reources and bat colonies from time to time.
 When they are open, they are very fun to explore/

 For more information about making your visit to these national monuments a more educational one, check out Trekaroo’s Road School: Learning about Native American History and Culture through Travel.

 We thoroughly enjoyed Northern New Mexican cuisine in between hikes at Kasha-Katuwe Tent Rocks and Bandelier National Monument.
-Bandelier gets my kids vote for their favorite place on the entire road trip.
+As a matter of fact, Bandelier gets my kids vote for their favorite place on the entire Southwest national parks road trip itinerary.